Suicide bomber kills at least 55 at Shiite mosque in Afghanistan

 Often targeted by Sunni extremists who view them as heretics, Shiite Muslims have suffered some of Afghanistan's most violent assaults, with rallies bombed, hospitals targeted and commuters ambushed.

-In October 2017, an IS suicide attacker struck a Shiite mosque as worshippers gathered for evening prayers in the west of Kabul, killing 56 people and wounding 55 including women and children.
+In October 2017, an IS suicide attacker struck a Shiite mosque in the west of Kabul, killing 56 people and wounding 55.

-And in May this year, a series of bombings outside a school in the capital killed at least 85 people - mostly young girls.
+And last May, a series of bombings outside a school in the capital killed at least 85 people, mostly young girls.
 More than 300 were wounded in this attack on the Hazara community.

-The United Nations in Afghanistan said it was "deeply concerned by reports of very high casualties" in Friday's attack, calling it a "part of a disturbing pattern of violence".
+Michael Kugelman, a South Asia expert at the Woodrow Wilson International Center for Scholars, told AFP the Taliban would struggle to consolidate their rule unless they tackle terrorism and economic crisis.

+"If the Taliban, as is likely, is unable to address these concerns, it will struggle to gain domestic legitimacy, and we could see the emergence of a new armed resistance," he warned.

 UN refugee chief Filippo Grandi told reporters in Geneva the blast was "the symptom that the implosion (of Afghanistan) may also translate into renewed insecurity."